-Residents who have completed a successful period at The Inn can apply to progress along our housing continuum.
-Residents who have been making good progress and demonstrate readiness for increased independence can apply to transition to one of our three supported on-site Annex apartments.
-Residents living in The Annex continue to receive comprehensive treatment services and engage in programming, but have some added schedule flexibility, use of their own kitchen, increased access to their technology, etc. Residents at The Annex attend Transitions Group and Independent Living Seminars to gain extra support and skill building for living more independently.
+Residents who have completed a successful period at The Inn can apply to move through our housing continuum.
+Residents who have been making good progress and demonstrate readiness for increased independence can apply to transition to one of our five supported on-site Annex and Walker Lane apartments.
+Residents living in The Annex or Walker Lane continue to receive comprehensive treatment services and engage in programming, but have some added schedule flexibility, use of their own kitchen, increased access to their technology, the potential for more independent money and medication management, etc. Residents at The Annex and Walker Lane attend Transitions Group and Independent Living Seminars to gain extra support and skill building for living more independently.

 Housing Continuum: Greatwood Lodge